The way you start a project plays a huge role in its success.

 If you are working with remote employees, include their time zones in the calculation.
 With a project calendar, you will avoid giving too much or too little work to individual employees.

 So there you have it – the essential steps to effective project kickoff.
-If you establish these processes correctly from the start, you are likely to make everyone's work easier.n
+If you establish these processes correctly from the start, you are likely to make everyone's work easier.

-Please make sure that everyone understands the purpose of the project and identify their exact roles.
-Also, estimate everyone's tasks, build a project plan, and not have trouble with successfully starting a project.
+Please make sure that everyone understands the purpose of the project and identifies their exact roles.
+Also, estimate everyone's tasks and build a project plan, and you will not have trouble with successfully starting a project.